scg-code/API_Webserver/README.md

 - **activity:** Column for the recorded activity, cannot be null.
 - **timestamp:** Timestamp column capturing the date and time of the activity log entry.
 Defaults to the current time and can be null.

-Moreover, the `ActivityLog` model has a bidirectional relationship with the `User` model.
+The `ActivityLog` model has a bidirectional relationship with the `User` model.
 The `user` attribute allows easy navigation from an activity log entry back to the associated user, and this relationship is defined using the `db.relationship` function, with `back_populates` indicating the corresponding attribute in the `User` model (`activity_logs`).

 This relationship ensures that each activity log entry is linked to a specific user, facilitating the retrieval and analysis of user activities within the broader system.